Leading Rubber Molding Manufacturers

 Here are several ways silicone rubber finds its place in industry:

-- Aerospace – components of a space suit
+• Aerospace – components of a space suit, seals, and insulating gaskets

-- Electrical and electronics – adhesives and encapsulants
+• Electrical and electronics – adhesives and encapsulants, insulation, connectors, keyboards

-- Medical – medical instrument components such as seals, tubes, and valves
+• Medical – medical instrument components such as seals, tubes, valves, catheters, prosthetics

 Rubber Molding Process Details